This briefing paper answers common questions about the Post Office – covering its network, funding, modernisation and services.Jump to full report >>

 The Post Office was separated from Royal Mail in 2012, and is owned by the UK Government.
-The Post Office is currently undergoing a major network transformation programme as the company attempts to reform itself and break even financially.
+The Post Office has been undergoing a major network transformation programme.
+The company has been reforming itself in order to become more self-sustaining.
 This has included reducing central costs, increasing revenues, and modernising branches in the network.

-The number of post offices in the overall network has been declining since the 1980s, although the decline has slowed since 2008.
-The Library has produced a briefing on the number of Post Offices over time.
+The number of post offices has been relatively stable since 2009, though the overall network size has declined since the 1980s.
+The Library has a separate briefing on the number of Post Offices over time.

 Commons Briefing papers CBP-7550